fujidaiti/exprollable_page_view/package/README.md

 ![SlideActionDemo](https://user-images.githubusercontent.com/68946713/231349155-aa6bb0a7-f85f-4bab-b7d0-30692338f61b.gif)

-You can explore all the fuetures in the example app.
+You can explore all the features in the example app.
 See `example` directory for more details.

 ## Lisence